4-Day Weather Forecast For Beaufort - NewsBreak

 4-Day Weather Forecast For Beaufort

-BEAUFORT, NC(Updated at 8am ET)Here's your weather forecast for the next four days.
+BEAUFORT, SC(Updated at 8am ET)Here's your weather forecast for the next four days.

 Sunny during the day; while mostly clear overnight